 #openstack-tcchannel on IRC, and set a notification for the string

 tc-members.
 There is no requirement to do this, but we recommend also setting a notification for a string with your name.
-This is also helpful for mentions in other channels if you are the

 The TC review dashboard can help you stay on top of what changes need your vote.

 In general, being a member of the Technical Committee is as much work as you are willing to dedicate time to it.
 That said, there are some ‘bare-minimums’ you should be meeting.

 Be Present on ML and IRC¶